mbround18/oss-development-breakdown/README.md

 - [K8sLens](https://github.com/lensapp/lens)

-## Whats not included in monthly costs
+## Whats not included in calculations but still costs money

 - My time, I dont calculate the cost of time but i spend roughly 20hrs average per week on OSS development.
 - Utilities & housing, running computers & living & etc.
 - Food and other things to sustain myself.
 - Education, Ive gotten a Bachelors and Masters in stem fields & spend loads of time and money to continue my education.
+- Hardware and other technology top develop